The $C^{1,\alpha}$ boundary Harnack principle in a slit domain and its application to the Signorini problem: Introduction

 we see that for $i\leq n$, $U_{x_{i}}$ converges to a multiple of a $1/2$-homogeneous solution like

 in $C^{\alpha}$ sense near the regular point.
-In fact, the blow-up limit of $U_{x_{i}}$ is more complicated, in the sense the expression depends on the coefficient matrix $A$.
-Therefore, let's now get ourselves familiar with the homogeneous solution.
+In fact, the blow-up limit of $U_{x_{i}}$ is more complicated, in the sense that the expression depends on the coefficient matrix $A$.
+The dependence is presented below.